xin-huang/SeleDiff/README.md

 ### EIGENSTRAT

 `SeleDiff` accepts [EIGENSTRAT](http://genepath.med.harvard.edu/~reich/InputFileFormats.htm) format of genetic data as inputs.
+These files can be compressed by `gzip`.

 ### Var File